rudijs/rudijs.github.io/_posts/2015-10-05-docker-elk-quickstart.markdown

 The steps described above are solid but for me personally I'd tweak them for production use.

+For example:

-Docker has other features you can use like linking containers, so you don't expose ports.
+1. Docker has other features you can use like linking containers, so you don't expose ports.

-Using the '--net host' flag might also not be the best option for production.
+2. Using the '--net host' flag might also not be the best option for production.
+3. Pin the docker images you are using to a specific version eg: `sudo docker pull logstash:1.5.2`

 Anyways I hope this post gets you up and running quickly and painlessly - ready to explore more of the power of the ELK stack.